drogue-iot/drogue-microbit/README.md

 # drogue-microbit

+*NOTE* Consider using [drogue-device](https://github.com/drogue-iot/drogue-device) instead, as the drogue-microbit crate is no longer actively maintained.

 Drogue IoT on the BBC micro:bit.
 This repository contains crates for micro:bit peripherals as well as example applications.